ZuberDunge/batList-extension/README.md

 ## What exactly it does?

 ### It's basically like a watch later or Playlist feature from YouTube.
-You can any YouTube video to the extension with one click and it can be accessed anytime with one click.
+You can add any YouTube video to the extension with one click and it can be accessed anytime and from any website with one click.

 Features :
 - Home Page